 Independent learning includes hours engaged with essential reading, assignment preparation and completion etc.

-The summative assessment is work that allows you to present the design and execution of a primary or secondary research study or service evaluation that they have undertaken.
-You will be asked to submit a 'dissertation portfolio' containing the following three tasks, which altogether will be a maximum of 10,000 words (excluding reference lists):
+You will be asked to submit a dissertation portfolio containing the following three tasks, which altogether will be a maximum of 10,000 words (excluding reference lists):

-- A journal article prepared for submission to a journal of their choice.
+- A journal article prepared for submission to a journal of your choice.

 - An explanation and justification of the academic journal the paper is (hypothetically) written for.

-- A reflection on their research.
-This will provide you space to justify your decision in carrying out the research and in evaluation that might not fit well in the journal article.
+- A reflection on your research; this will provide you space to justify your decision in carrying out the research and in evaluation that might not fit well in the journal article.

 The Faculty of Health and Applied Sciences has an excellent reputation for the quality of its teaching and the facilities it provides.